Medical School Admission Advice for Ross University School of Medicine Applicants

 We are looking for emotional intelligence

 The non-cognitive factors we seek in applicants are extremely important.
-We want you to be adaptable, flexible, not take no for an answer and never quit.
+At Ross medical school, we want you to be adaptable, flexible, not take no for an answer and never quit.
 In other words, our students must have grit.
 They also require a tremendous capacity for caring and compassion.
 These are characteristics that can’t be graded on a test.
 We are looking for emotional intelligence.